 An American import

 The difference here simply comes from the fact that Halloween isn't part of France's culture.
-This October, I've seen exactly two small Halloween displays in shop windows in Paris, and maybe three or four bars with fliers in the window advertising Halloween parties.
-The French don't decorate for Halloween, practically no one throws Halloween house parties (except us expats), there are no Halloween stores (although there are several year-round costume shops), no one carves pumpkins, and kids don't trick-or-treat; in fact, a lot of French people I've talked to think trick-or-treating is just something in the movies!
+Most of the time in October, I'll seen one or two small Halloween displays in shop windows in Paris, and maybe three or four bars with fliers in the window advertising Halloween parties.
+The French don't decorate for Halloween, practically no one throws Halloween house parties (except us expats), there are no Halloween stores (although there are several year-round costume shops); no one carves pumpkins, and kids don't trick-or-treat; in fact, a lot of French people I've talked to think trick-or-treating is just something in the movies!
 They can't believe it when I tell them what a big deal Halloween is for a lot of Americans, and that these days it's for adults as well as kids.
 It's a drag; they don't know how much fun they're missing out on!

 When life gives you pumpkins, make pumpkin-ade

 Okay, so you're stuck in Paris, and it's Halloween, so you have to do something to celebrate!
 Fortunately, Parisians will use any excuse for a party, and there are in fact several bars and clubs in the city that advertise Halloween parties every year, and these may or may not satisfy your Halloween cravings at least somewhat.
 Be warned, these "Halloween" parties may or may not involve: a jack o' lantern or two for decor, and maybe a handful of people will show up in costume (often just the ladies), or maybe nobody will.
 The dj may or may not play Thriller.
 And that's it.
 It's just an excuse to have a party, really, and maybe hook a few tourists who're missing out on Halloween back home.